AI Trail Analysis

 - Stay on marked trails

-As part of the Appalachian Trail in a National Forest, standard Leave No Trace principles apply.
-Dogs are welcome but must be kept on a leash at all times to protect wildlife and ensure the safety of other hikers.
+As part of the Jefferson National Forest, standard Leave No Trace principles apply.
+All trash must be carried out.
+Dogs are welcome but must be kept on a leash at all times for their safety and the safety of wildlife and other hikers.
+Respect the natural environment and avoid disturbing plant and animal life.

 Nearby amenities⌄